InstituteforDiseaseModeling/covasim/README.md

 `python examples/simple.py`

-The example above creates a figure and other examples run COVASim simulations.
+The example above creates a figure and other examples run Covasim simulations.

 ## Structure